GameFoundry/bsf/Documentation/GitHub/dependencies.md

 - PhysX 3.3
 - https://github.com/NVIDIAGameWorks/PhysX-3.3
 - Required by bsfPhysX
-- Compile as a dynamic library
+- Compile as a dynamic library on Windows, static library on Linux/macOS (default)

 **OpenAL**
 - OpenAL Soft 1.17.2